 What Are File Extensions?

-File extensions are hidden on Windows computers by default.
-By seeing the file extension, you can easily tell which type of file it is.
-All file types will have different file extensions like .wav, .mp3, .wma, .docs, .XML, etc.
+File extensions are hidden by default on Windows computers.
+By viewing the file extension, you can easily determine the type of file it is.
+Different file types have distinct extensions, such as .wav, .mp3, .wma, .doc, and .xml, among others.

 How to Hide and Show File Extensions in Windows 11/10 OS?